-2. if, after selecting the category appropriate to the longest aeroplane's overall length, that aeroplane's fuselage width is greater than the maximum width in the above table for that category, then the category for that aeroplane shall actually be one category higher; and

-3. during anticipated periods of reduced activity, the level of protection available shall be no less than that needed for the highest category of aeroplane planned to use the aerodrome during that time irrespective of the number of movements.

-(ii) For any heliport RFFS provision shall be in accordance with Civil Air Navigation Requirements of Mauritius-Heliports and as indicated below:
+- 2. if, after selecting the category appropriate to the longest aeroplane's overall length, that aeroplane's fuselage width is greater than the maximum width in the above table for that category, then the category for that aeroplane shall actually be one category higher; and - 3. during anticipated periods of reduced activity, the level of protection available shall be no less than that needed for the highest category of aeroplane planned to use the aerodrome during that time irrespective of the number of movements. - (ii) For any heliport RFFS provision shall be in accordance with Mauritius Civil Aviation Requirements (MCAR) Heliports and as indicated below: